In Japan Inc, activist investors come in from the cold

 Activists themselves are also taking a different tack, moving away from hostile takeover threats seen decades ago to a focus on governance and long-term corporate value.
 That approach, experts say, is likely to have more success - and gain more support from conventional institutional investors.

-Last month, a motion by Singapore-based activist investor Effissimo Capital Management in Toshiba Corp won approval at a shareholder vote, the first time at such a high profile company in Japan.
+Last month, a motion by Singapore-based activist investor Effissimo Capital Management in Toshiba Corp (6502.T) won approval at a shareholder vote, the first time at such a high profile company in Japan. read more

 Still, experts note it is too early to say shareholder activism has taken full root in Japan.